 YUME permission model

-YUME splits authentication from authorization the way SSH does:
+YUME splits authentication from authorization and uses three physical identity stores:

 The three-layer gate for dangerous features